HeddyM/SQL-Project-1/starting_with_questions.md

 Answer:
 The top selling product by country (where 5 or more units were ordered per product) are:

-Canada - Android Stretch Fit Hat Black
+-Canada - Android Stretch Fit Hat Black
-Egypt - Android RFID Journal
+-Egypt - Android RFID Journal
-Israel - YouTube Hard Cover Journal
+-Israel - YouTube Hard Cover Journal
-Japan - Google Lunch Bag
+-Japan - Google Lunch Bag
-United States - Google Alpine Style Backpack
+-United States - Google Alpine Style Backpack

 The top selling product by city (where 5 or more units were ordered per product) are:

-Chicago - Google Alpine Style Backpack
+-Chicago - Google Alpine Style Backpack
-Houston - Google Sunglasses
+-Houston - Google Sunglasses
-Mountain View - Google Men's Airflow 1/4 Zip Pullover Black New York - Google Alpine Style Backpack
+-Mountain View - Google Men's Airflow 1/4 Zip Pullover Black -New York - Google Alpine Style Backpack
-Pittsburgh - You Tube Hard Cover Journal
+-Pittsburgh - You Tube Hard Cover Journal
-San Francisco - Google Women's Scoop Neck Tee White Seattle - Nest® Cam Indoor Security Camera - USA Sunnyvale - SPF-15 Slim & Slender Lip Balm
+-San Francisco - Google Women's Scoop Neck Tee White -Seattle - Nest® Cam Indoor Security Camera - USA -Sunnyvale - SPF-15 Slim & Slender Lip Balm
-Tel Aviv-Yafo - YouTube Hard Cover Journal
+-Tel Aviv-Yafo - YouTube Hard Cover Journal
-Toronto - Android Stretch Fit Hat Black
+-Toronto - Android Stretch Fit Hat Black

 Note: Houston appeared on this list and not on the product category list in the previous question because it was one of the items where the product category was not provided.